I have two 90 Day Fiancé stars in mind that I think might be autistic. And they’re not the ones you think.

 An undiagnosed autistic person might often look for a partner from a foreign country.
 When I was younger, I was obsessed with having an Asian boyfriend.
 I thought an Asian boyfriend would solve all my problems.

 These are the two 90 Day Fiancé stars who I think might be autistic.
+I’ll add other 90 Day Fiancé stars to the list if and when new ones appear who might also be autistic.

 Paul Staehle from Kentucky met his Brazilian wife Karine online.